cwarden45/DTC_Scripts/Nutrigenomics/README.md

 The "**Food Sensitivity**" test is just a blood test (testing for **IgG reactivity**).
 So, I'll double-check if I can get raw DNA data, but I don't think that part is accurate (I think they just test reactivity of your protein from the blood test).

-Unlike the "Metabolism+ Test" there isn't even a spit kit.
+**Unlike the "Metabolism+ Test" there isn't even a spit kit for the Food Sensitivity test.**

 In other words, is is what the materials look like for the Food Sensitivity test: